Extensions of k-regulous functions from two-dimensional varieties: Divisorial valuations

-The valuations constructed this way are the Rees valuations associated with the ideal $(f\circ\sigma)$ in the ring $\RR(X_\sigma)$ (see Example 10.1.2 in \cite{swanson-huneke}).
-We cannot guarantee that the constructed set is minimal in the sense that after deleting any of them the equality fails for some $g\in\RR(X)$, so we alter it.
+The valuations constructed this way are the Rees valuations associated to the ideal $(f\circ\sigma)$ in the ring $\RR(X_\sigma)$ (see \cite[Example 10.1.2]{swanson-huneke}).
+We cannot guarantee that the constructed set is minimal in the sense that after deleting any of them the equality fails for some $g\in\RR(X)$, but we can always alter it.

-Assume that we have deleted the unnecessary divisors.
-Then, by Theorem 10.1.6 in \cite{swanson-huneke} the set $d_1,\dots,d_k$ is uniquely defined by $f$; it does not depend in any way on the resolution of singularities we have used to find it.
+Assume that we have deleted the unnecessary valuations.
+Then, by \cite[Theorem 10.1.6]{swanson-huneke} the set $\ord_{D_1},\dots,\ord_{D_k}$ is uniquely determined by $f$; it does not depend in any way on the resolution of singularities we have used to find it.